Dan Fraga

-He has also worked in film and animation, most famously as the director of the Ricky Gervais Show.
-He also worked as an animation director for Mattel and Monster High.
-His storyboard credits include movies such as Fantastic Four: Rise of the Silver Surfer and Transporter 2.

 Career

 Dan Fraga began his career in the entertainment field as a comic book artist.
 He has worked on many comics like Spider-Man, Wolverine and Bloodstrike.
 He has also worked as a storyboard artist.
 Some of his career highlights include working on storyboards for Hershey's, Victoria's Secret, and music videos for top artist Justin Timberlake and also Beyoncé.
 During his time as a storyboard artist, Dan took on several other responsibilities including set design, visual effects supervision, and 2nd unit directing.

 Comic books

-Black Flag is a fictional superhero team and comic book series originally written and illustrated by Dan Fraga.
+Black Flag is a superhero team and comic book series originally written and illustrated by Dan Fraga.
 It was published by Maximum Press and one preview edition by Image Comics in 1995.
 The comic features an organized para-military-styled team of characters composed of a former military Landstorm pilot, a master of mysticism, a billionaire heiress, an eight-foot-talking purple gorilla, a dimension-hopping shapeshifting alien revolutionary, and a boy who can make fantasy a reality with the snap of his fingers.

 In April 2020, Fraga brought back the Black Flag IP with the graphic novel Black Flag: Pineapple Perception.
 The art and style are reminiscent of the original comic, but with modern updates.
 It is intended to be the first in a four-part series.
 The creative team includes Fraga, Will Perdomo (story), Shelby Robertson (inks), and Matt Yackey (colors).
 The first novel was crowdfunded on Indiegogo, and has raised over $200,000 by February 2021.